Garage Apartments: How to Find Them in 2025

 An apartment with a garage sounds good on paper, but it’s important to consider the advantages and disadvantages of renting one.

 • More Security: The risk of break-ins and hit-and-run accidents is simply higher when you leave your car parked on the street.
-A garage offers protection from those events, especially if the garage has a locking mechanism.
+A garage offers protection from such events, especially if it has a locking mechanism.

 • Guaranteed Spot: There’s nothing worse than arriving home from work and having to cruise around your neighborhood trying to find a spot.
 With a garage, your spot is always available just for you.
 Sounds like a dream, right?